adlnet/xAPI-Spec/xAPI.md

 ##### Description
 A language map is a dictionary where the key is a
 [RFC 5646 Language Tag](http://tools.ietf.org/html/rfc5646), and the value is an string in the language specified in the tag.
-This map should be populated as fully as possible based on the knowledge of the string in question in different languages.
+This map SHOULD be populated as fully as possible based on the knowledge of the string in question in different languages.